Kayempea/MyRecipeProject/README.md

 		- Effect: Provided the target variable for modeling and analysis.
 	- `'protein prop'`
 		- Process: Calculated the proportion of calories derived from protein.
-		- Effect: Enabled us to focus on high-protein recipes in alignment with my central question.
+		- Effect: Enabled me to focus on high-protein recipes in alignment with my central question.
 	- `'high in protein'`
 		- Process: Created a binary indicator for recipes where more than 30% of calories came from protein.
 		- Effect: Allowed for easy grouping of recipes into "high-protein" and "low-protein" categories.